n-rook/osfe-hell-overhaul/README.md

 I may in the future change this down to 2 removes, or change it to 2 removes and get rid of the free remove at the start of the run.

 ### 16
 16 reduces effective luck when receiving spells, artifacts and so on by 10.
 It doesn't impact enemy generation.
 You'll still be richer than in the normal game.
+Due to implementation limitations, this decrease is not visible in the stats screen.

+If you focus the same brand twice, 16 reduces your luck for rewards by 5.
+This effect is visible on the stats screen.
+"None" is exempt.

 ### 17
 17 makes shields less effective; 10% of damage to shields is done to health as well after this.
 This effect can't kill the player (if you have 1 hp and take 100 shielded damage, you won't die).
 The intent is to reward careful play even when shields are engaged.